inammar/Terms-and-definitions-Selenium-TestNG/README.md

         driver.findElement(By.id("CookieOptinAllowAll")).click(); // Locates an element with the ID "CookieOptinAllowAll" and simulates a click action on it

+### 4. Common methods

+manage() - interacts with the browser's settings and capabilities.
+It provides access to manage things like window size, cookies, timeouts, and other browser-level operations.

+findElement() - finds the first element using the given selector.

+findElements() - finds all elements within the current page using the given locator.

+getTitle() - gets the title of the current page.

+close() - closes the current window and if it is the last window, closes the browser.

+quit() - terminates the driver closing all associated window.

 (I will keep adding information...).